Waste initiatives

 • The Reusable Sanitary Product Rebate is available only to current City of Stirling residents.

-• Rebate is applicable for reusable sanitary products purchases made within 12 months of the application.
+• Rebate is applicable for reusable sanitary products purchases made within the current financial year of the application.
 The rebate cannot be paid on purchases made prior to this date.

 • A rebate of 50% of the purchase price is offered, up to a maximum rebate amount of $50.

-• One rebate for reusable sanitary products available per household in the City of Stirling.
+• One rebate for reusable sanitary products is available per financial year, per household in the City of Stirling.

 • Proof of City of Stirling residency required (e.g. current driver’s licence, utility bill or rates notice).